-Because of the numerous factors that may affect the value of the Reference Asset, no assurance can be given that depositors of the CDs will receive a return greater than zero.
-Depositors must understand that they have no interest in the companies comprising the Underlying Index and neither they, nor the Issuer on their behalf nor any Agent on their behalf, will have any recourse against the sponsor of the Underlying Index or any rights in the Reference Asset or Underlying Index either contractually or statutorily.
-Depositors in the CDs will not receive any payments in respect of dividends or other distributions that may be payable on the securities included in the Underlying Index, nor will depositors be entitled to any voting rights or other control rights that holders of the securities included in the Underlying Index are affiliates of the Issuer, and none are involved in the CDs in any way.
-The obligations represented by the CDs are obligations of the Issuer and are not obligations of the issuers of the securities included in the Underlying Index.
+Because of the numerous factors that may affect the value of the Index, no assurance can be given that depositors of the CDs will receive a return greater than the Minimum Return.
+Depositors in the CDs will not receive any payments in respect of dividends or other distributions that may be payable on the securities included in the Index, nor will depositors be entitled to any voting rights or other rights that holders of the securities included in the Index may have with respect to the issuers of such securities.
+None of the issuers of the securities included in the Index are affiliates of the Issuer, and none are involved in the CDs in any way.
+The obligations represented by the CDs are obligations of the Issuer and are not obligations of the issuers of the securities included in the Index.

-Depositors will be subject to an Early Redemption Fee and Early Withdrawal Charge if they choose to redeem the CDs early, and therefore they may not receive proceeds equal to the full Principal Amount of their CDs upon an early redemption.
+Depositors will be subject to an Early Redemption Fee if they choose to redeem the CDs early, and therefore they may not receive proceeds equal to the full Principal Amount of their CDs upon an early redemption.

 The CDs are designed so that if, and only if, they are held to maturity, the depositor will receive no less than the Principal Amount of his or her CDs.
 Unless the redemption is the result of the exercise of the Successor Option and the principal amount of such redemption does not exceed the Successor Option Withdrawal Limit (as described further herein), if a depositor chooses to redeem the CDs early, and is able to do so, such depositor will not be entitled to, and may not receive, any return on his or her CDs.
-In addition, the proceeds received by such a depositor, although based on the full Principal Amount, will be adjusted by an Early Redemption Fee and Early Withdrawal Charge (see "Summary of Terms-Early Redemption Amount").
+In addition, the proceeds received by such a depositor, although based on the full Principal Amount, will be adjusted by an Early Redemption Fee (see "Summary of Terms-Early Redemption Amount").
 As a result, the proceeds payable upon an early redemption may be less (and may be substantially less) than the Principal Amount of the CDs.

-The Averaging Closing Price may be less than the Closing Price on the final Observation Date.
+The Averaging Closing Level may be less than the Closing Level on the final Observation Date.

-The Averaging Closing Price is calculated by reference to the average of the Closing Prices of the Reference Asset on the Observation Dates, and may be less than the Closing Price of the Reference Asset on the final Observation Date.
-As a result, your return on the CDs may be less than you would receive if the Maturity Redemption Amount was based solely on the Closing Price of the Reference Asset on the final Observation Date.
-This difference could be particularly large if there is a significant increase in the price of the Reference Asset during the latter portion of the term of the CDs.
-Additionally, the secondary market value of the CDs, if such a market exists, will be impacted by the Closing Price of the Reference Asset on any previous Observation Dates, in that those values will impact the Maturity Redemption Amount.
+The Averaging Closing Level is calculated by reference to the average of the Closing Levels of the Index on the Observation Dates, and may be less than the Closing Level of the Index on the final Observation Date.
+As a result, your return on the CDs may be less than you would receive if the Maturity Redemption Amount was based solely on the Closing Levels of the Index on the final Observation Date.
+This difference could be particularly large if there is a significant increase in the Levels of the Index during the latter portion of the term of the CDs.
+Additionally, the secondary market value of the CDs, if such a market exists, will be impacted by the Closing Levels of the Index on any previous Observation Dates, in that those values will impact the Maturity Redemption Amount.

-The amount payable on the CDs is not linked to the values of the Reference Asset at any time other than on the Observation Dates.
+The amount payable on the CDs is not linked to the levels of the Index at any time other than on the Observation Dates.